Tami-L/basel-credit-risk-model/README.md

 # Basel Credit Risk Model

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tami-l-basel-credit-risk-model-srcapp-dbjaph.streamlit.app/)

 ## Overview

-This project implements a **credit risk modelling framework** based on Basel regulatory standards, focused on **Probability of Default (PD)** modelling using machine learning.
-It covers the full model lifecycle — ETL, training, validation, and scorecard generation — and is designed for **quantitative finance and risk management applications**.
+This project implements a **Basel II/III compliant credit risk modelling framework** built around the industry-standard **Weight of Evidence (WoE) / Information Value (IV)** methodology.
+It covers the full model lifecycle — ETL, WoE transformation, logistic regression training, scorecard generation, and a Streamlit dashboard — and is calibrated to the **South African credit market** using TransUnion SA / FICO Score 6 score bands (300–850) and NCR-aligned default rate assumptions.

-Key design decisions include handling of class imbalance (the dataset is ~89% good loans / 11% bad loans), statistically rigorous feature selection via p-value filtering, a shared feature-list artefact that keeps all downstream scripts in sync with the trained model, and a full Basel-compliant Expected Loss (EL = PD × LGD × EAD) computation pipeline.
+The pipeline is designed around two principles: regulatory defensibility (every transformation is auditable and monotonic) and production correctness (no post-origination data leaks into the model at any stage).

 ---